-Refueling Displacement Vapor Loss is the evaporative emissions from refueling refuelingTechAdjustment from the MOVES refuelingControlTechnology table is determined by regulatory class,^e fuel type, vehicle age and model year.
-This value incorporates the ORVR technology adoption rates from Table 26 and information on real-world ORVR function derived from the "High Evaporative Emission Investigation Field Study."42 This EPA study investigated the percentage of vehicles which had observable refueling emissions plumes.
-A year-dependent regression was developed to determine the percent increase in observed plumes as a proxy of age.
-The value was calculated to be -0.68%/ year^{43,f} which was applied by age ID and used for all model years and regulatory classes with ORVR implemented.
+RTA is stored in the RefuelingControlTechnology table of the default database, and is determined by regulatory class, fuel type, vehicle age, and model year.
+This value incorporates both the ORVR technology adoption rates from Table 26 and information on real-world ORVR function derived from the "High Evaporated Emission Investigation Field Study."
+This EPA study investigated the percentage of vehicles which had observable refueling emissions plumes.
+A year-dependent regression was developed to determine the percent increase in observed plumes (and thus the decrease in ORVR effectiveness) as a proxy of age.
+The decrease was calculated as -0.68 percent per year^g which was applied for ages 0 through 19^{h} and used for all model years and regulatory classes with ORVR implemented.
+The RTA value is the same in all locations.